HCMPV3/HCMPV3/readme.rst

 ***************
 Acknowledgement
 ***************
-To the all the original developers, we here alot about you guys :-)
+To the all the original developers, we hear alot about you guys :-)

 And: